Make Your Virtual Happy Hour Memorable

 Here’s how to throw a virtual happy hour that your coworkers will actually enjoy.

 Don’t just send an Outlook invite and log on to Teams or Zoom at 4PM on Friday expecting a fun end to the work week.
-Look, you don’t want to treat this like another meeting, but an agenda—however informal—can do wonders.
-Decide how much time you want to allot for chit chatting in the beginning, plan on having at least one activity, and then figure out how much time that should take.
+Look, you don’t want to treat this like another meeting, but an agenda for your happy hour—however informal—can do wonders.
+Decide how much time you want to allot for chit chatting in the beginning, plan on having at least one activity, and figure out how much time that should take.
 Leave some time for more informal talk at the end, but make sure your plan doesn’t extend beyond the hour.
 Even if you’re having fun, no one wants to feel obligated to stay on a work call past 5PM on a Friday night.

 Consider a Theme